davetcc/hugojoomla/README.md

 ## Building from source

-Pull down this git repo and run the install task.
-The jar will be in the target directory
+Pull down the master branch from this github project in order to start.
+You will also need apache maven, any recent version should be good enough.
+Ensure the maven bin directory is on your path.
+At this point in the project top level directory type:

+    mvn install

+Once this is complete there will be a target directory, and in there will be a jar file.